jokob-sk/NetAlertX/docs/INSTALL.md

 ## Lighttpd & PHP
 <!--- --------------------------------------------------------------------- --->
-If you have already installed pi.hole, this step is not necessary
+If you have installed Pi.hole, lighttpd and PHP are already installed and this block is not necessary

 3.1 - Install lighttpd
   ```